MICHR K Award

 - Guidance for the trainee’s scientific research from a multidisciplinary mentoring team

 - Individualized career development guidance from MICHR faculty

 - Consultation with MICHR professional staff on clinical research conduct and grant proposal development, including the scholars' own K-series award

-- National exposure through participation in the Association of Clinical Research Training (ACRT) annual meeting in Washington.
+- National exposure through participation in the Association of Clinical and Translational Science (ACTS) annual meeting in Washington, D.C.

 "It provides a great stepping stone to establishing your research career and the opportunity to work with mentors to develop your science."

 To ensure that applicants prepare competitive proposals, candidates are strongly encouraged to contact us as soon as they decide to apply for the MICHR K